AdobeDocs/experience-manager-cloud-service.en/help/assets/frequently-asked-questions-content-hub.md

 Adobe provides migration support from Brand Portal to Content Hub that you can use by creating an Adobe support ticket.

-## Why cannot I see the Product Settings / Configuration option in Content Hub? {#ui-configuration-option-missing}
+## Why cannot I see the Product Settings/Configuration option in Content Hub? {#ui-configuration-option-missing}

-To access the [Configuration User Interface](/help/assets/configure-content-hub-ui-options.md), the user needs to be a Content Hub Administrator.
-If your user is assigned to the AEM Administrators product profile on the production author instance in Adobe Admin Console and you still cannot see option, please double check that the AEM Administrators product profile is not renamed.
+To access the [Configuration User Interface](/help/assets/configure-content-hub-ui-options.md), you need to be a [Content Hub Administrator](/help/assets/deploy-content-hub.md##onboard-content-hub-administrator).
+If you are assigned to the AEM Administrators product profile on the production author instance in Adobe Admin Console and you still cannot see the configuration option, ensure that the AEM Administrators product profile is not renamed.
 See [AEM as a Cloud Service Team and Product Profiles](/help/onboarding/aem-cs-team-product-profiles.md) for more details.